asrarbhat/package_statistics/README.md

     <package name 10>         <number of files>
 You can use the following Debian mirror: <http://ftp.uk.debian.org/debian/dists/stable/main/>.
 Please try to follow Python's best practices in your solution.
 Hint: there are tools that can help you verify your code is compliant.
 In-line comments are appreciated.

-## my understanding of problem
+## my understanding of the problem

-write a python program that takes a command line argument (the architecture),and downloads the "Contents index" file for that architecture.The downloaded file would contain data regarding files and the package they are associated with.Find top 10 most frequent packages, and print top 10 packages and number of files assoicated with those packages in decending order.
+write a python program that takes a command line argument (the architecture),and downloads the "Contents index" file for that architecture.The downloaded file would contain data regarding files and the package they are associated with.Find top 10 most frequent packages, and print top 10 packages and number of files assoicated with those packages in descending order.

 # Approach/algorithm/thought process

+## intital thoughts

+- can be solved by
+  - get file from web
+  - unzip and read it
+  - keep track of all packages and their frequency in the file
+  - get top 10 and print them
+- time complexity:
+  - we have to read each occurence of package from the file,hence the algorithm in worst case would be O(n) (linear time) in terms of computation
+- space complexity:
+  - the file will be in memory and if file size is too big,we can run out of memory.so try to keep only one copy of file in memory at a time and keep modifying that file,instead of copying after processing.

 ## preprocessing